queicherius/abc-environment/README.md

 **Creates the directories and files for the whole project to run.** This will modify files, so only run it on empty or version-controlled projects.

-⚠️ When updating this module to the next higher major version number, make sure to run the `setup` command again to get the newest files!
+⚠️ When updating this module to the next higher minor version number, it is recommended to run the `setup` command again to get the newest files!
+When updating to the next major number, running `setup` is required.

 The created directories and files are: